EcoNet-NZ/inaturalist-to-cams/USER_GUIDE.md

 ### Weed Details

-These fields help volunteers plan their work and control the weed:
+The first set of fields help volunteers plan their work and control the weed.
+It would be great if you could fill these out when you add an OMB observation.
+They can also be updated on subsequent visits:

 |Field name|Description|
 |----------|-----------|